The Nature Conservancy Australia is a fully accredited member of the Australian Charities and Not-for-Profits Commission.

 See for yourself with these examples:

-- restoring lost shellfish reefs across the southern coasts of Australia.
-Once abundant, now up to 99% of them are gone.
+- Restoring critically endangered shellfish reefs across the southern coasts of Australia.
+Once abundant, now over 90% of them are wiped out.
+We're leading the world's largest nation-wide marine restoration effort to build 60 shellfish reefs.

-- reducing destructive late season wildfires in the Northern Territory and reducing carbon emissions.
+- Reducing destructive late season wildfires in the Northern Australia with Indigenous land managers and reducing carbon emissions.

-- developing the world's first metropolitan-wide urban forest strategy.
+- Developed the world's first metropolitan-wide urban forest strategy.

 2. We’re highly trusted